baldengineer/bit-preserve/Apple/Apple IIe/Apple IIe (NTSC) - 050-0051-D/readme.md

 * Consider using buses for Y[0..9], X[0..7], ~IOSEL[1..7], DEV[1..7], and D[0..7] between pages 2 and 4
 * Determine method for organizing heirarchical pins on top sheet
 * MDIN|OUT - should this be MDIN|~OUT?
+* Consider custom resistor array symbols - KiCad library symbols only have pin 1 connected on unit A